marcjoneslang/corpus_affix/README.md

 This is some horrible dirty code I knocked up to export prefixes and suffixes in a corpus to CSV files using R.
 I am a total beginner.
-The previous code did not work but this does.
+The previous code included punctuation in prefixes and suffixes.
+This does not.

 You should put your corpus in a working directory if it is just a single file.